 People are less likely to abandon the checkout page if they can see their checkout progress.

-Checkout page optimization takes a lot of effort and time.
+Checkout optimization takes a lot of effort and time.
 You need to keep doing A/B testing at regular intervals to identify what works out the best for you.